joedougherty/FBRBMWCN/README.rst

 FBRBMWCN
 --------

-Function-Based Regex Builder Module Without a Clever Name.
+*Function-Based Regex Builder Module Without a Clever Name*

 A tool to help you interactively develop regexes.